Page cover

 • SVM wallet (Solana)

-Note: Even if you sign up using a social account, you will still be required to bind a settlement wallet to complete and enable payments.
+Note: Even if you sign up using a social account, you will still be required to bind a payout wallet to complete and enable payments.

 💡 Once your account is created, you will have a unified merchant identity to manage Payments Links, track orders, and manage team members.